JetBrains/intellij-sdk-docs/topics/ui/principles/empty_state.md

 ## Actions to fill the area

-Required part.
 An action makes it easier to understand what to start with instead of searching for the appropriate icon on the toolbar.
 It can also educate about the shortcut.